sarthakpranesh/gocpu/readme.md

 Usage gocpu [subcommand] [flags]
 subcommand:
-    watch   -   see the realtime cpu frequency, updated at 2 seconds by default, can be changed using the "--int" flag.
+    watch   -   see the realtime cpu frequency, updated at 2 seconds by default, can be changed using the -int flag.

-    turbo   -   sets the turbo on/off depending on the "--enable" flag.
+    turbo   -   sets the turbo on/off depending on the -enable flag.

     govern  -   lets you interactively select the cpu governor out the all the available governors.